Laura Morelli

 Laura Morelli is an American art historian and a USA Today bestselling author of historical fiction set mostly in Italy.

 Career

 After beginning a career teaching art history at the college level, Laura Morelli began to capture stories of traditional artisans across Italy.
+She has been a visiting scholar at the American Academy in Rome and an art history commentator for the History Channel.
 Morelli has been a Contributing Editor to National Geographic Traveler and has written for USA Today, Departures, and other travel publications.
 She also contributes lessons to TED-Ed.
 Her historical fiction focuses on topics of art history.
 The Gondola Maker debuted with a starred review in Publishers Weekly.
 The historical novel earned an IPPY Award and a Benjamin Franklin Digital Award.